-A joint venture of GLS, Cebrap, Direito GV, and Los Andes University Law School
+A joint project of GLS, Cebrap, Direito GV, and Los Andes University Law School

 The research project on "Law and the New Developmental State (LANDS)" was launched by Professor David Trubek in 2007 with support from the Global Legal Studies Center, Center for World Affairs and the Global Economy (WAGE) and the UW Law School.
 LANDS is co-sponsored by Cebrap, the Brazilian Center for Analysis and Planning, Direito GV, the Law School of FGV in São Paulo, and the Law School of Los Andes University and has received support from the Ford Foundation.

 Professor Helena Alviar Garcia (Universidad Los Andes, Bogota)

 Professor Diogo R. Coutinho (USP - University of São Paulo and CEBRAP)

 Professor Michelle Ratton-Sanchez (FGV - Getulio Vargas Foundation, Sao Paulo and CEBRAP)

 Professor Mario Schapiro (FGV - Getulio Vargas Foundation, Sao Paulo)

 LANDS explored the changing role of the state in development today and the implications of such changes for the use of law and regulation as tools for economic and social policy.
 It rests on the premise that developing nations are exploring new ways that the state can and should promote both growth and equity and that these efforts may go beyond the policies recommended by the “augmented Washington Consensus.”
 The initial focus of the research was Latin America, in particular Brazil, Colombia, Mexico and Venezuela.
 An initial part of the project formed part of the GLS research collaborative on Remaking the Developmental State.

 Publication - Law and the New Developmental State: The Brazilian Experience in Latin American Context